boxyhq/saas-starter-kit/README.md

 - Billing & subscriptions
 - Unit and integration tests

+## 📚 Architecture
+Next.js: This is a React framework that provides features such as server-side rendering and static site generation.
+It's used for building the user interface of your application.
+The main configuration for Next.js can be found in next.config.js.

+React: This is a JavaScript library for building user interfaces.
+It's used for creating the interactive elements of your application.
+The React components are located in the components directory.

+TypeScript: This is a typed superset of JavaScript that compiles to plain JavaScript.
+It's used to make the code more robust and maintainable.
+TypeScript definitions and configurations can be found in files like next-env.d.ts and i18next.d.ts.

+Prisma: This is an open-source database toolkit.
+It's used for object-relational mapping, which simplifies the process of writing database queries.
+Prisma configuration and schema can be found in the prisma directory.

+Postgres: This is a powerful, open source object-relational database system.
+It's used for storing application data.
+The connection to Postgres is likely managed through Prisma.

+Tailwind CSS: This is a utility-first CSS framework for rapidly building custom user interfaces.
+It's used for styling the application.
+The configuration for Tailwind CSS can be found in postcss.config.js.

+Svix: This is a service for handling webhooks.
+It's used to emit events on user/team CRUD operations, which can then be caught and handled by other parts of the application or external services.
+The integration of Svix is distributed throughout the codebase, primarily in areas where Create, Read, Update, and Delete (CRUD) operations are executed.

+SAML Jackson: This is a service for handling SAML SSO (Single Sign-On).
+It's used to allow users to sign in with a single ID and password to any of several related systems i.e (using a single set of credentials).
+The implementation of SAML Jackson is primarily located within the files associated with authentication.

+Retraced: This is a service for audit logging and data visibility.
+It helps track user activities within the application i.e (who did what and when in the application).
+The usage of Retraced would be dispersed throughout the codebase, likely in the files where important actions are performed.

 ## ✨ Contributing

 Thanks for taking the time to contribute!
 Contributions make the open-source community a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.